Mortgage Jargon Buster

 A Local Authority will often use a Section 106 planning restriction when they want to control how and possibly when a property can be used.

 These are carried out by a solicitor when purchasing or re- mortgaging a property.
 The searches are to protect you and the lender from matters that may materially affect the security e.g. planning applications at the Local Authority.

 Often used as a vehicle to purchase BTL property, a Special Purpose Vehicle is a non-trading company that exists with a sole purpose.
 In the case of use for buy to let property ownership, the SIC code must reflect the intended use.

-It’s a Tax!
-Known as SDLT it’s a tax paid when a property is purchased or transferred for monetary consideration.
+Stamp Duty Land Tax (SDLT) is a tax paid when a property is purchased or transferred for monetary consideration.